The review of the Terrorism (Community Protection) Act 2003 (the Act) is now complete.

 DJCS does not disclose personal information without consent, except where required to do so by law.
 You may contact DJCS to request access to any personal information you have provided to us by emailing firstname.lastname@example.org.

 DJCS is committed to protecting personal information provided by you in accordance with the principles of Victorian privacy laws.

-The personal information you provide as a result of making this submission or feedback will not be circulated outside of DJCS unless you have included personal information in your submission and have consented to your entire submission being made public.
-In addition, the only purpose for which DJCS will use your personal information is to contact you about your submission or feedback where you have indicated that you can be contacted for this purpose.
+Any personal information provided as a result of making a submission or providing feedback was not circulated outside of DJCS unless you included personal information in your submission and have consented to your entire submission being made public.
+In addition, the only purpose for which DJCS has used your personal information is to contact you about your submission or feedback where you have indicated that you can be contacted for this purpose.